sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 + function getProductsDropdownItems({ products = [] }) {
 ```

-It’s more tricky if our data can be an array or `null`, because defaults are only used when the value is strictly `undefined`, not just falsy.
-In this case, we can use the nullish coalescing operator:
+It’s more tricky if our data can be an array or `null`, because defaults are only used when the value is strictly `undefined`, not just _falsy_.
+In this case, we can use the _nullish coalescing operator_:

 ```js
 function getProductsDropdownItems(products) {